HeRAMS-WHO/herams-backend/docs/index.rst

 .. __: `Dashboard`_

-* |edit| **Edit Project Properties**: Permits users with appropriate permission to alter the project properties as well as to configure the project dashboard.
+* |pencil| **Edit Project Properties**: Permits users with appropriate permission to alter the project properties as well as to configure the project dashboard.
 See `Modify a Project`__ for more information on editing the project properties.
 For addtional information on how to configuring the dashboard, consult the section `Configure the Project Dashboard`__.

-.. |edit| image:: media/img/icon_pencil_black.png
+.. |pencil| image:: media/img/icon_pencil_black.png
    :height: 1.3em
    :alt: pencil
    :align: top